This page, as it stood in August 21, is available, translated by a human, into Italian, by Ahsan.

 Press "B" and the green LEDs flash alternately

-Etc... but you can have more than just four "programmes".
+Etc... but you can have more than just four "programs".
 For instance, you could set things up so that pressing "D" on it's own did nothing, but if you held "D" down, and then pressed "A", the red LEDs would flash, as before, but ten times faster.

 As I said- my device with switches and LEDs is just by way of illustration.
+You can do more meaningful things.

 With the Pi, you could work as above, OR (more likely), you would write the program in the Pi.